How ADHD affected me in nursing school & how fate was on my side.

 I then asked the professor if I could have extra time to complete the exam.
 The professor responded saying that I only had five minutes left.
 A few minutes later, the professor came up to my desk and asked me, “Do you have ADD?”
 (This was an assumption the professor made on her own as I had never spoken to her about it).
 I then hesitantly responded, “I take medication for it.”
 She then asked me why I had not gone to the Disability Office, and I responded that I didn’t know it was going to be a problem (this is because I had just found out what I had).

-To make a long story short, my professor said she would have to collect the exam from me since she had taken the exams from everyone else but that I would be given extra time at a later date, therefore, instead of quickly bubbling in any answer to increase my chances of getting a better grade, I left the unanswered questions blank.
+To make a long story short, my professor said she would have to collect the exam from me since she had taken the exams from everyone else but that I would be given extra time at a later date.
+I complied and handed the test back.

 Why fate was on my side and how being at the right place at the right time turned my life around…